MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 `ProcessFailed` is raised only for **unexpected** browser process exits, or for **render process** exits/unresponsiveness.
 To learn more about the WebView2 Process Model, go to [Process model](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model).

+In the case the browser process crashes, both `BrowserProcessExited` and `ProcessFailed` events are raised, but the order is not guaranteed.

 # API Notes